Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * 4AxisPall, 4AxisPallInv
 * 5BarParScara, 5BarParScaraAC, 5BarParScaraBC (experimental)

-The robotType specification sets some default parameters, but it is also important to decide which arms are connected as parallel and which drives are e. g.
+The task of robotType is to set some default parameters, but it is also important to decide which arms are connected as parallel and which drives are e. g.
 AC.
-Together with mapDriveLetterDn, firmware knows to which drive and Dn A is connected, and which drives are the connected actuators for CoreXY/XZ/YZ.
+For example, together with information of mapDriveLetterDn, firmware knows to which drive and Dn A is connected, and which drives are the connected actuators for CoreXY/XZ/YZ/5BarParScara.

 The default settings of robotType can be overwritten by P"..." parameters.
-B"robotType" should be specified first.
+B"robotType" should be specified first, otherwise P parameters will be overwritten.

 The robot types are described in detail on dedicated pages, please see the robot tag overview.
 CoreXY 5 axis and 5BarParScara are described on the CNC 5 axis page.